ordinary-slim/moving_heat_source/readme.md

   - [ ] 1 main loop
 - [ ] Interface with gmsh
 - [ ] Interface with PyMesh
+- [ ] Move down intersection to domain level
+  - Difficult because ActiveNodes interpolation relies on FEM Function , which ActiveMesh does not know aobut

 Ideas:
 ------